learn-co-curriculum/writing-a-lab/README.md

 Your Readme sets the student up for what scanario or context in which they're building.
 It's important to connect the lab with real world context or actual situations.
 Context provides a reason for a student to struggle.
 Once they know the purpose of the skill they're learning, they can become motivated by the things they can build with that skill.

 If you're teaching methods, you might want a scenario in which you'd want the same action to take place over and over again.
 What about Facebook sending happy birthday emails to every user on their birthday?
-That's what you should start your lab with.
+That's a good example domain model within which to frame your lab.

 If you're teaching arrays, you might want a scenario where you'd want to store a group of objects and do the same action to each item in that group.
 What real-world situation could that be?